-In addition to the Board and Divisional Committees, EAGE also has a number of permanent committees in place:
+In addition to the Board and Circle Committees, EAGE also has a number of permanent committees in place:

 Technical Programme Committee (TPC)

 The Technical Programme Committee is chaired by the Technical Programme Officer, who is elected by the EAGE membership.
-The members are the Technical Programme Officers, representing the various disciplines, of the Divisions.
+The members are the Technical Programme Officers, representing the various disciplines, of the Circles.

 The Technical Programme Committee is responsible for the technical programme of the Annual Conference and other conferences, workshops, meetings etc. of the Association.
 It supports the technical programme of other conferences, meetings, workshops etc. in cases of involvement of the Association.
 The work of the Technical Programme Committee comprises the acquisition, refereeing, selection and programming of oral and poster papers, workshops, field trips etc. and assistance to the Board in the long-term planning of the Technical Programme.